VitorLuizC/bitty/packages/deferred/README.md

 //=> Won't log anything because promise is already resolved.
 ```

-We also exports `Deferred` interface.
+We also export the `Deferred` interface.
 Which simply defines the promise property (an instance of `Promise`) and the methods that change it.

 ```ts
 interface Deferred<T> {